-The Trustee, with the assistance of their advisers and in consultation with the Sponsoring Employer, set the current investment strategy following a consideration of its objectives and other related matters in 2015.
+The Trustee, with the assistance of their advisers and in consultation with the Sponsoring Employer, set the investment strategy after considering the Scheme's objectives and other related matters.

 The Trustee noted the need to invest in a manner which helps ensure that the benefits promised to members are provided.
 Over the long term, this requires that a rate of return is achieved which supports the long term funding of the Scheme, which has been discussed with the Sponsoring Employer.
-In the short term, it means managing the volatility of assets relative to the value of liabilities, which have bond-like characteristics.
+In the short term, it means managing the volatility of assets relative to the value of liabilities.